We are excited you’d like to create a new WiV chapter!

 What does it mean to run a chapter?

 Starting a local Women in Voice chapter is exciting!
-You will be at the center of an evolving community and able to use all your creativity and talent to grow the chapter, connect people and make an impact on the visibility of women and minorities in your city, affinity group (Latinx etc.), and/or country-specific voice industry.
+You will be at the center of an evolving community and able to use all your creativity and talent to grow the chapter, connect people and make an impact on the visibility of women, nonbinary folks, and minorities in your city, affinity group (Latinx etc.), and/or country-specific voice industry.

 Create meaningful opportunities for your local voice peers to meet and connect with each other.
 These can be offline or online meetups, workshops, dinner gatherings, etc. Prepare to host at least 4 local events per year, ideally on a regular basis.